NewPast/PHP-Contact-Us-Script/ReadMe.md

 System requirements
 -------------------
-A website with hosting with PHP
+* A website with hosting support PHP; Almost all hosts do support it.
+* You could use it for any website regardless of what it uses: pure Html/PHP, WordPress, Joomla, Drupal, or any other system
 ### PHP Version
 PHP 5.6, PHP 7.0, PHP 7.1, PHP 7.2, PHP 7.3, PHP 7.4 or PHP 8.0
 ### Keywords